In Asia, pope urges Indonesia to live up to promise of 'harmony in diversity,' fight extremism

 By the trip’s end on Sept.
 13, Francis will have flown 32,814 kilometers (20,390 miles) to visit Indonesia, Papua New Guinea, East Timor and Singapore, one of the longest papal trips ever in terms of days on the road and distances traveled.

+Francis appeared in good form and spirit on Wednesday, even as he stood for a long period to greet the Indonesian government delegation and listen to the two nations' anthems.
+He ad-libbed a joke during his official remarks that drew laughter from Widodo and the crowd, praising Indonesia's relatively high birthrate while lamenting that in the West, “some prefer a cat or a little dog.”

+That said, Francis' prepared remarks were shorter than usual in a possible bid to spare him the strain of speaking for long periods.

-In Indonesia, Francis will be seeking to support the Catholic community, which only makes up 3% of the population of some 275 million, while seeking to encourage greater ties with the country that is home to the largest Muslim population.
+In Indonesia, Francis is seeking to support the Catholic community, which only makes up 3% of the population of some 275 million, while hoping to encourage greater ties with the country that is home to the largest Muslim population.

 The highlight of Francis' first stop will be his participation Thursday in an interfaith meeting in Jakarta's iconic Istiqlal mosque with representatives of the six religions that are officially recognized in Indonesia: Islam, Buddhism, Confucianism, Hinduism, Catholicism and Protestantism.

-As Francis arrived, Amnesty International said it hoped his visit would encourage an end to acts of intolerance and discrimination against minority groups and truly promote a respect for religious freedom that is enshrined in the country's constitution.
+Amnesty International said it hoped Francis' visit would encourage an end to acts of intolerance and discrimination against minority groups and truly promote a respect for religious freedom that is enshrined in the country's constitution.

 In a statement, Amnesty noted that from January 2021 to July 2024, there were at least 123 cases of intolerance, including rejection, closure or destruction of places of worship and physical attacks.
 The perpetrators allegedly came from various backgrounds, including government officials, residents and community organizations.